 As market competition intensifies, the Company faces difficulties in its expansion efforts and a further decline in project investment returns in the sectors it operates in.
-In this regard, the Company seeks to explore new sources of revenue and reduce operating costs through product improvement, operating efficiency enhancement and strengthening of the project management team so as to enhance the profitability of its projects.
+In this regard, the Company seeks to explore new sources of revenue and reduce operating costs through product improvement, operating efficiency enhancement, implementing refined management and optimising human resource allocation team so as to enhance the profitability of its projects.